Quantum Gravity signatures in late time Universe: Hydrogen atom in cosmology

 where $y$ is the de Sitter invariant distance between $x$ and $x'$.

-Thus both in the de Sitter and matter dominated era, the Wightman function diverges for the non-conformal massless scalar fields and also for gravitons.
+Thus both in the de Sitter and matter dominated era, the Wightman function diverges for the non-conformal massless scalar fields and would do similarly so for gravitons.
 Even for an era very near to the matter domination, the correlators will be exceedingly large as $G_{\text{Near-Matter}}(x,x';m^2=0) =(H^2\eta_{1}\eta_{2})^{-3 + \delta} G_{dS}(x,x';m^2_{eff} \sim 3 H^2\delta\rightarrow 0)$.
 The hydrogen atoms, in interaction with the quantum gravitational perturbations take up the structure of a derivatively coupled Unruh DeWitt detector (UDD) as we shall see below.
-The structure of derivative coupling has a peculiar character in Friedmann universes -- the derivative coupling regularizes the divergences appearing in the Wightman function for the de sitter era, {\it but still maintains the divergences in the matter dominated era }\cite{dhanuka2022unruh}.
-Divergences appearing in the correlators of a quantum field have been argued to cause rapid transition in UDD even with small accelerations \cite{Stargen:2021vtg}.
-Now that we have divergent graviton correlator in matter dominated era, it also causes rapid transitions in the hydrogen atom even with weak curvature, ultimatley redistributing the fraction of ground and excited hydrogen atoms in the window $z \sim 10-100$ (see fig.(\ref{Fig1})) when the universe is undergoing almost complete matter driven expansion, thus leaving robust imprints of graviton mediated transitions.
-We will also show that graviton mediated transitions super dominate all other competing processes of transition in the era $(w_{eff }\sim 0)$ demonstrating the robustness of quantum gravitational wave driven transition over other channels of "noise".
+Unlike the simple coupling, the structure of derivative coupling has a peculiar character in Friedmann universes -- the derivative coupling regularizes the divergences appearing in the Wightman function for the de sitter era, {\it but still maintains the divergences in the matter dominated era }\cite{dhanuka2022unruh}.
+Divergences appearing in the correlators of a quantum field are known to cause rapid transition in UDD \cite{Stargen:2021vtg} even under mild conditions.
+Now that gravitons have divergent correlator in a window of the matter dominated era, they also cause rapid transitions in the hydrogen atom even with a weak curvature in the window $z \sim 20-100$ when the universe is undergoing almost complete matter driven expansion, thus leaving robust imprints of graviton mediated transitions.
+We will also show the complete dominance of quantum graviton driven transition over other channels of "noise".